stanfordjournalism/stanford-progj-2021/assignments/bash_intro.md

 ## Goals

-> This is an *ungraded* but *important* assignment.
-There is no submission required.

 * Get comfy on the command line
-* Create a command-line script
+* Complete a shell script to filter for failed banks

 - [Read and practice](#read-and-practice)
 - [Play](#play)